The CMEF at a glance

 - help in setting policy and programme objectives, and are then used to measure how these objectives are met in the long term;

-- contribute to the accountability of public spending, thereby playing an important role in responding to citizens’ concerns and questions as regards the use of taxpayers’ money.
+- contribute to the accountability of public spending, playing an important role in responding to citizens’ concerns and questions regarding the use of taxpayers’ money.

 To ensure proper monitoring and evaluation, the political objectives must be related to the planned measures.
 The CAP objectives are: